AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/accounts/ad-network-account-manage.md

 Following are instructions for creating and editing ad network account details, refreshing the [!DNL oAuth] token for an account, and disabling accounts.

+For details about the functionality available for each ad network, see "[Supported Inventory](/help/search-social-commerce/introduction/supported-inventory.md)."

 ## Create ad network account details {#create-account}

 *Agency account manager, Adobe account manager, and administrator user roles only*

 To enable syncing or tracking of an account, you must create a corresponding account record containing the account access credentials and tracking options and with the status *active*.
-For details about the functionality available for each ad network, see "[Supported Inventory](/help/search-social-commerce/introduction/supported-inventory.md)."

 >[!NOTE]
 >
+>* Support isn't available for new [!DNL Baidu] accounts.
->To create an actual account on the ad network, go to the ad network's website.
+>* To create an actual account on the ad network, go to the ad network's website.

 1. In the main menu, click **[!UICONTROL Search]** \> **[!UICONTROL Campaigns]** \> **[!UICONTROL Campaigns]**.
 In the submenu, click **[!UICONTROL Live]** \> **[!UICONTROL Accounts]**.